rails/rails/guides/source/active_record_migrations.md

 ### Removing Columns

-Similarly, you can generate a migration to remove a column from the command
-line:
+Similarly, if the migration name is of the form "RemoveColumnFromTable" and is followed by a list of column names and types then a migration containing the appropriate [`remove_column`][] statements will be created.

 ```bash
 $ bin/rails generate migration RemovePartNumberFromProducts part_number:string
 ```

-This generates the appropriate [`remove_column`][] statements:
+This will generate the appropriate [`remove_column`][] statements:

 ```ruby
 class RemovePartNumberFromProducts < ActiveRecord::Migration[8.0]